thunderbird/developer-docs/README.md

 ## I Want to Start Hacking

 This page has some information on where to get information and get plugged into the Community.
-If  ou are ready to start hacking, head to the ["Getting Started"](the-basics/untitled.md) page.
+If you are ready to start hacking, head to the ["Getting Started"](the-basics/untitled.md) page.

 ## Getting Plugged into the Community

-We have a complete listing of the ways in which you get involved with Thunderbird [on our website](https://thunderbird.net/get-involved).
+We have a complete listing of the ways in which you can get involved with Thunderbird [on our website](https://thunderbird.net/get-involved).
 Below are some quick references from that page that you can use if you are looking to contribute to Thunderbird core right away.

 ### Mailing Lists